 - Request a Permit Application for Construction

-- Fill Out Required Forms and Submit Supplementary Documents
+- Fill Out the Required Forms and Submit Supplementary Documents

 - Fill Out Any Subcode Forms and Certificate of Occupancy Forms